OpenRakis/Spice86/README.md

 ## Dynamic analysis
 Spice86 speaks the [GDB](https://www.gnu.org/software/gdb/) remote protocol:
 - it supports most of the commands you need to debug.
 - it also provides custom GDB commands to do dynamic analysis.
-This is where the magic happens.

 ### Connecting
 You need to specify a port for the GDB server to start when launching Spice86: